rencalabro/MotAmyg/README.md

 # Trial-by-trial fluctuations in amygdala activity track motivational enhancement of desirable sensory evidence during perceptual decision-making

-This repository will host all the analysis scripts and behavioral data for our manuscript _Trial-by-trial fluctuations in amygdala activity track motivational enhancement of desirable sensory evidence during perceptual decision-making_.
+The analysis scripts and behavioral data for our manuscript _Trial-by-trial fluctuations in amygdala activity track motivational enhancement of desirable sensory evidence during perceptual decision-making_ will be hosted on GitHub in this repository.